 How do you find out if you have unused RRSP contributions?

-Understanding the Significance of RRSP Contributions:
+Understanding the Significance of RRSP Contributions

-Start with Your Notice of Assessment:
+Begin With Your Notice of Assessment:

-Navigate to the “RRSP and TFSA” Section:
+Go to Section “RRSP and TFSA”

 Click on the “RRSP” Link:

-Identify “Unused RRSP Contributions”:
+Find “Unused RRSP Contributions”:

-As you explore your RRSP information, keep an eye out for the line that states: “Unused RRSP contributions available to deduct for is $XXX.XX.”
-This line provides the precise amount of your unused RRSP contributions that can be deducted from your tax return.
+While you’re going through all that RRSP information, look for the line where it says: “Unused RRSP contributions available to deduct for is $XXX.”
+XX.”
+This is the line that gives you the magic number of your remaining RRSP money that can be used to lower your tax bill.

 Know when to stop contributing to RRSP here